-Rabbi David Rosenn was named HFLS Executive Director on September 1, 2015.
+Rabbi David Rosenn is the President & CEO of the Hebrew Free Loan Society.
 He oversees HFLS’s wide range of interest-free loan programs and spearheads the development of new programs to benefit New Yorkers in need.

-Rabbi Rosenn has served as a chaplain for The Momentum AIDS Project in New York and as a hospital chaplain at Beth Israel Medical Center.
-He graduated from Harvard University and holds a Master’s degree in Hebrew Letters from the Jewish Theological Seminary of America (JTS), where he was ordained in 1997.
+Rabbi Rosenn graduated from Harvard University and holds a Master’s degree in Hebrew Letters from the Jewish Theological Seminary of America (JTS), where he was ordained in 1997.

-Kim manages HFLS’s loan programs and is involved in all facets of the organization’s operations, including communications, marketing, strategic planning, and fundraising.
+Kim Kaplan is Deputy Director of the Hebrew Free Loan Society (HFLS), where she manages lending programs and partnerships and is involved in all facets of the organization’s operations, including communications, marketing, strategic planning, and fundraising.

-Prior to joining HFLS, Kim held positions in development, grantmaking, communications, and administration at nonprofit organizations including The Jewish Theological Seminary, the Conference on Jewish Material Claims Against Germany, and Hebrew Union College-Jewish Institute of Religion.
+Prior to joining HFLS, Kim spent a decade working in development, grant making, communications, and administration at nonprofit organizations including the Jewish Theological Seminary, the Conference on Jewish Material Claims Against Germany, and Hebrew Union College-Jewish Institute of Religion.

-Kim holds an MPA in Nonprofit Management and an MA in Judaic Studies from New York University and a BA in Jewish, Islamic and Near Eastern Studies from Washington University in St. Louis.
+Kim earned an MPA in Nonprofit Management and an MA in Judaic Studies from New York University and a BA in Jewish, Islamic and Near Eastern Studies from Washington University in

 Shlomo focuses on providing interest-free business startup and expansion loans to entrepreneurs in the New York City area.